-Preferred: With the opposite (nonworking arm) at your side.
+Option 1: With the opposite (nonworking arm) at your side.
 Breathe to the side of the nonworking arm.
 The secret to success with this drill is to complete your breath before stroking.
 Concentrate on the catch, initiating body rotation with the core body muscles.
 Take this drill slowly: technique is more important than speed.

-Old-School: With the opposite (nonworking arm) extended in front.
+Option 2: With the opposite (nonworking arm) extended in front.
 Breathe to the side of the working arm.
 Focus on high elbow recovery, hand entry, and hand acceleration.

 Swim normal freestyle.
 On every 5th stroke, raise your head straight forward and “sight” on an object off in the distance (in practice it is the wall or diving block, in a race it might be a buoy).
 After sighting the object, lower your head back into normal position.

 The only equipment you really need to swim is a suit, goggles, and a towel (some people may also need a cap).
 For our practices, we provide kickboards and pull buoys.
 We also recommend buying your own so you can pick the equipment that best suits your needs!

 If you are in upper white or gold group and looking to strengthen and improve the technique of your pull, you might consider buying paddles.
 Paddles are typically recommended for more advanced swimmers because you need a proficient stroke to avoid injury with the additional resistance of the paddle.